7cocke/capstone_grading/README.md

 A repository of work done in partial fulfillment of capstone requirements for MCDS at Carnegie Mellon University Fall 2023 - Spring 2025.

 The file data.zip contains the MMA data set taken from (unpublished) Jiang et al. (2023) [arXiv copy](https://arxiv.org/abs/2311.03755).
 We note that this dataset is perhaps a misrepresentation of the original MMA dataset described in the paper.
 We have had to revert the data to the form we desire.
-The data we used and created is contained in the /data folder.
+The data we will use will be created from this and stored in the /data folder.

 1. The modified data is contained in the /data/modified_mma folder.
 2. The /data/informalization folder contains the results of our informalization attempts.